dlt-hub/vibe-hub/omnisend/omnisend-docs.md

 3. **Setup credentials**

-    Authentication is done using OAuth2 with Authorization Code flow.
-The API key is required and must be included in the header for backend requests.
+    Authentication uses OAuth2 with Authorization Code flow.
+The API key must be included in the header under the name 'X-API-KEY'.

     To get appropriate API keys, please visit the original source at https://api-docs.omnisend.com.
     If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).